1972 Singaporean general election: Results

 With expectations that the PAP might face stiffer competition, Prime Minister Lee Kuan Yew stated that securing around 45 seats would already constitute a convincing mandate.
 Nevertheless, the PAP succeeded in winning all 65 seats in Parliament, marking the second consecutive election in which it achieved a clean sweep.
 The outcome reinforced the party's political dominance in the post-independence era, despite a more contested electoral landscape compared to 1968.

-The election also recorded a notable number of forfeited deposits, with 22 opposition candidates receiving less than 12.5% of the valid votes cast in their respective constituencies, resulting in the loss of their $500 election deposits.
-This figure was a record at the time and would not be surpassed until the 2025 general election, when 27 candidates forfeited their deposits.
-Lee was overwhelmingly reelected to his constituency of Tanjong Pagar with 84.08% of the vote, the highest share recorded by any candidate in that election.
+The election also recorded a notable number of forfeited deposits, with 22 opposition candidates receiving less than 12.5% of the valid votes cast in their respective constituencies, resulting in the loss of their $500 election deposits, a record at the time in post-independence Singapore.
+Lee was overwhelmingly reelected to his constituency of Tanjong Pagar with 84.08% of the vote, the highest share recorded by any candidate for the second consecutive election.